fedorchuk1/sentiment-analysis/README.md

-Sentiment analysis on IMDb movie reviews dataset.
+Sentiment analysis on IMDb movie reviews dataset using PyTorch and transformers.